Cambridge, Maryland: Transportation

 U.S. Route 50, a major east-west route of the U.S. Highway System, bisects Cambridge on its 3019 mi journey from Ocean City, Maryland to Sacramento, California.
 U.S. 50 is locally known as "Ocean Gateway", with the segment running from the Choptank River to Cambridge's eastern city limit designated "Sunburst Highway".

 The Cambridge-Dorchester Airport (FAA Identifier: CGE) is a county-owned, public-use airport located just southeast of the city of Cambridge.
 The airport is a general aviation facility with a lighted 4,477-foot asphalt runway.

 The Maryland & Delaware Railroad (MDDE), a shortline railroad, provided freight rail service to Cambridge until recently.
 The city had served as the western terminus of the railroad's Seaford Line.
 The Maryland & Delaware interchanges with the Delmarva Central Railroad at Seaford, Delaware, which interchanges with the Norfolk Southern Railway at Clayton, Delaware.
 The line remains in place, though rail service was suspended in May 2016 due to derailment issues along the line south of Hurlock, Maryland.

+Schools

+The Dorchester County Public Schools includes the Cambridge-South Dorchester High School.